parveen-daffodil/au-technology-services/au-technology_services_agreement.md

+# Technology Services Agreement

+`Purpose` This agreement covers services like:

-# Software as a Service Agreement
+- Software as a Service (SaaS);

-`Purpose` If you provide a software service to to people (and hold their data), this agreement handles it.
+- Infrastructure as a Service (IaaS);
+- managed services; and
+- web hosting.

 `Party 1 Name` Contractor